lucywyman/blog/source/content/christmas-books.rst

 * `Gödel, Escher, Bach`_ by Douglas Hofstadter is a mind-bending, brain-exploding math + philosophy book.
-This is perfect your friend who just started grad school, or your cousin who thinks he's the smartest person on planet Earth.
+This is perfect your friend who just started grad school.
 * `Love and Math`_ by Edward Frenkel is just a great math book.
-Part memoir, part linear algebra, Edward Frenkel
+Part memoir, part linear algebra, Edward Frenkel discusses how he came to love math, what he endured to be part of the mathematics community, and what he spent his life researching and discovering.
 * `How Not to Be Wrong`_ by Jordan Ellenberg is for the armchair mathematician.
 It's a critical analysis of how we approach problems, and common data analytics methods.
 More "How to think about this real-world issue" than